A Clockwork Orange, 1971

 Also in Hertfordshire is the interior used for ‘Home’, Patrick Magee’s futuristic pad and site of the notorious ‘Singin’ in the Rain’ rape of Adrienne Corri (when the two met in Hollywood, Gene Kelly allegedly snubbed Kubrick for the use of this number in the scene), why is Skybreak, tucked invisibly away in the tiny village of Warren Radlett, Hertfordshire.
 The exterior was a modernistic house in Oxfordshire.

-Fast sex to fast food: the très sixties chrome and glass Chelsea Drugstore, which stood on the Kings Road at the northwest corner of Royal Avenue, became record shop, where Alex picks up two girls for a spot of high speed ‘in and out’.
-The shop closed in the seventies and is now a McDonalds.
+Fast sex to fast food: the très Sixties chrome and glass Chelsea Drugstore, which stood on the Kings Road at the northwest corner of Royal Avenue, became record shop, where Alex picks up two girls for a spot of high speed ‘in and out’.
+The shop closed in the Seventies and is now a branch of McDonalds.

 The bizarre ‘Duke of New York’ pub was the Old Leather Bottle, 76 Stonegrove, Edgware.
 It became The Bottle and Dragon, before being closed down in October 2002 and converted into flats.